How Long To Keep Divorce Papers: Forever (6 Reasons Why)

 Reason #2.
 Social Security Benefits

-Individuals who were married for more than 10 years should be careful to keep track of their marriage license and marriage certificate throughout the divorce proceedings.
+Individuals who have been married for more than 10 years should be careful to keep track of their marriage license and marriage certificate throughout the divorce proceedings.
 Often these items are lost in the shuffle but can still be important documents after the divorce.

 For example, couples that were married to each other for more than 10 years prior to the divorce may be entitled to their former spouse’s social security benefits.
 In order to do so, individuals will need to prove that they were married for at least 10 years which can easily be done with the use of the original marriage certificate.